 These popular annual dinners bring the community together for an evening of fun and fellowship.
 The evening includes a cocktail reception, silent auction, dancing, and a dinner, along with a special presentation of the Pope Francis Service Award.

-- Chattanooga's Annual Dinner (originally scheduled for Thursday, March 12) has been postponed, based on guidelines recommended by the CDC.
-Stay Tuned for Reschedule Details!
+- Chattanooga's Annual Dinner (originally scheduled for Thursday, March 12) has been rescheduled, based on guidelines recommended by the CDC, for October 1 at the Chattanooga Convention Center.

 The annual Knoxville St. Patrick's Day Parade is a festive parade held each March.

 UPDATE: Parade organizers have announced that out of concern and protection of the public as it relates to the coronavirus (COVID-19), the 2020 St. Patrick's Day Parade and Cel-O'-Bragh-tion has been canceled.

 The annual Knights Cup Lacrosse Tournament, hosted by the Knights of Columbus, is a three-day series of youth, middle school, high school, and college lacrosse competitions, including the NAIA Independent Conference Final Four Championship.
 The 2020 tournament scheduled for April 16-18 has been canceled based on CDC guidance.